rajaskakodkar/tanzu-test-infra/docs/prow/prow-jobs.md

 - `{prefix}-{repository-name}-{path-to-component}` for components
 - `{prefix}-{repository-name}` for jobs not connected to a particular component

 You can extend the name of the job with a suffix to indicate the job's purpose.
-For example, write `pre-main-kyma-integration`.
+For example, write `pre-main-vmware-tanzu-integration`.

 Add `{prefix}` in front of all presubmit and postsubmit jobs.
 Use:
 - `pre-main` for presubmit jobs that run against the `main` branch.
 - `post-main` for postsubmit jobs that run against the `main` branch.
 - `pre-rel{release-number}` for presubmit jobs that run against the release branches.
-For example, write `pre-rel06-kyma-components-api-controller`.
+For example, write `pre-rel06-vmware-tanzu-components-api-controller`.

 ## Triggers